If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 Want to Learn More About How to Invest During a Recession?

-If you want to learn more about investing during a recession and how to build a recession investment strategy to set you up for success, join me for a Live Virtual Workshop.
+If you want to learn more about how to invest during a recession and how to build a recession investment strategy to set you up for success, join me in our 3-Day Virtual Workshop.

-On top of that, you will have an opportunity to tackle your stumbling blocks by having live sessions with a Certified Rule #1 Coach.
+On top of that, you will have an opportunity to tackle your stumbling blocks by having live sessions with a Certified Rule One Mentor.
 Hope to see you there!